Shared posts

 Proof that you can get big and bulky with just lifting yourself up.

-Like with weight training above, you need to increase the difficulty in order for your muscles to adapt.
+Like with weight training above, you need to increase the difficulty in order to challenge your muscles to adapt.

 Because it’s often more challenging to add a few pounds to a bodyweight exercise to make it tougher – compared to putting a weight on a bar, you need to increase the difficulty of the bodyweight movement itself.